FUSION Skill Development Program: Information for Students

 Click to see more information about the modules >>

-Orientation (1 hour): Program overview and a brief introduction to the skills covered by the curriculum—metacognition, communication, and problem-solving.
+Orientation module (1 hour): Program overview and a brief introduction to the skills covered by the curriculum—metacognition, communication, and problem-solving.

-Explore—Metacognition (2 hours): Metacognition is thinking about thinking—the awareness or analysis of your own learning or thinking.
+Explore module—Metacognition unit (2 hours): Metacognition is thinking about thinking—the awareness or analysis of your own learning or thinking.
 Introduces the concept of metacognition as important to learning and problem-solving contexts.
 You are also provided with a guided introduction to metacognition as a skill.

-Explore—Communication (1 hour): Introduces the purpose of communication, the elements of communication, and a specific model of communication.
+Explore module—Communication unit (1–1.5 hours): Introduces the purpose of communication, the elements of communication, and a specific model of communication.
 Explores some of the nuances of communicating in online environments as compared to in-person communication.

 Explore—Problem-solving (1 hour): Introduces the concept of problem-solving, common types of problems to solve, an overview of common problem-solving styles, and one model of problem-solving.